Pop up clinics scheduled for zip codes with low rates

 The state is partnering with Greater Harvest Baptist Church to brings the vaccine to the 14613 zip code.

-According to the Finger Lakes Vaccine HUB data Portal, 14613 has one of the lowest vaccination rates for the city of Rochester with just 34.5 % of residents with at least one dose, compared to the 63.4 % for Monroe County
+According to the Finger Lakes Vaccine HUB data Portal, 14613 has one of the lowest vaccination rates for the City of Rochester with just 35.4% of residents with at least one dose, compared to the 63.4% for Monroe County.

 The distribution effort is not only about location, but leaders are focusing on utilizing trusted community leaders to bring numbers up.